Publications

 2018

 Jing, R., J. L. Corbett, J. Cai, G. C. Beeson, C. C. Beeson, S. S. Chan, D. P. Dimmock, et al. 2018.
-“A Screen Using iPSC-Derived Hepatocytes Reveals NAD(+) as a Potential Treatment for mtDNA Depletion Syndrome”.
+“A Screen Using IPSC-Derived Hepatocytes Reveals NAD(+) As a Potential Treatment for MtDNA Depletion Syndrome”.
 Cell Rep 25: 1469-1484 e5. https://doi.org/10.1016/j.celrep.2018.10.036.

 Patients with mtDNA depletion syndrome 3 (MTDPS3) often die as children from liver failure caused by severe reduction in mtDNA content.
 The identification of treatments has been impeded by an inability to culture and manipulate MTDPS3 primary hepatocytes.
 Here we generated DGUOK-deficient hepatocyte-like cells using induced pluripotent stem cells (iPSCs) and used them to identify drugs that could improve mitochondrial ATP production and mitochondrial function.
 Nicotinamide adenine dinucleotide (NAD) was found to improve mitochondrial function in DGUOK-deficient hepatocyte-like cells by activating the peroxisome proliferator-activated receptor gamma coactivator 1-alpha (PGC1alpha).
 NAD treatment also improved ATP production in MTDPS3-null rats and in hepatocyte-like cells that were deficient in ribonucleoside-diphosphate reductase subunit M2B (RRM2B), suggesting that it could be broadly effective.
 Our studies reveal that DGUOK-deficient iPSC-derived hepatocytes recapitulate the pathophysiology of MTDPS3 in culture and can be used to identify therapeutics for mtDNA depletion syndromes.

 DeLaForest, A., F. Di Furio, R. Jing, A. Ludwig-Kubinski, K. Twaroski, A. Urick, K. Pulakanti, S. Rao, and S. A. Duncan.
 2018.
-“HNF4A Regulates the Formation of Hepatic Progenitor Cells from Human iPSC-Derived Endoderm by Facilitating Efficient Recruitment of RNA Pol II”.
+“HNF4A Regulates the Formation of Hepatic Progenitor Cells from Human IPSC-Derived Endoderm by Facilitating Efficient Recruitment of RNA Pol II”.
 Genes (Basel) 10. https://doi.org/10.3390/genes10010021.

 Elucidating the molecular basis of cell differentiation will advance our understanding of organ development and disease.
 We have previously established a protocol that efficiently produces cells with hepatocyte characteristics from human induced pluripotent stem cells.
 We previously used this cell differentiation model to identify the transcription factor hepatocyte nuclear factor 4 alpha (HNF4A) as being essential during the transition of the endoderm to a hepatic fate.
 Here, we sought to define the molecular mechanisms through which HNF4A controls this process.
 By combining HNF4A chromatin immunoprecipitation (ChIP) followed by high-throughput DNA sequencing (ChIP-seq) analyses at the onset of hepatic progenitor cell formation with transcriptome data collected during early stages of differentiation, we identified genes whose expression is directly dependent upon HNF4A.
 By examining the dynamic changes that occur at the promoters of these HNF4A targets we reveal that HNF4A is essential for recruitment of RNA polymerase (RNA pol) II to genes that are characteristically expressed as the hepatic progenitors differentiate from the endoderm.